HTTPArchive/almanac.httparchive.org/src/content/en/2021/privacy.md

 The [MediaDevices API](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices) can be used to access connected media input such as cameras, microphones and screen sharing.

 {{ figure_markup(
-  caption="Percent of desktop pages that used the `MediaDevicesEnumerateDevices` API.", content="7.23%", classes="big-number", sheets_gid="2141743069",
+  caption="Percent of desktop pages that used the MediaDevices `EnumerateDevices` API.", content="7.23%", classes="big-number", sheets_gid="2141743069",